 Providing Software Solutions For The Active Family Law Attorney......

-Discover absolutely one of the best software tools for evaluating spousal maintenance/alimony claims, and one of the easiest ways for calculating child support based on your state guidelines.
-We currently offer versions of Support 2018 for the states of Florida, Kentucky, Michigan, Washington and Maryland.
+Discover absolutely one of the best software tools for evaluating alimony/maintenance claims, and one of the easiest ways for calculating child support based on your state guidelines.
+We currently offer versions of Support 2019 for the states of Florida, Kentucky, Michigan, Washington and Maryland.

-Support 2018 for Michigan incorporates the guidelines of the 2017 Michigan Child Support Formula Manual (MCSFM) and Supplement that became effective on January 1, 2017.
+Support 2019 for Michigan incorporates the changes made to the Uniform Child Support Order (UCSO) effective January 1, 2019.

-All state versions have updated alimony recommendation routines to better reflect any tax free income of a party.
+All state versions have updated alimony recommendation routines.
 All versions now include a print feature to the tax credits dialogs.
-In addition, the minimum wage tables and the median income tables in the income imputation dialogs have been updated.
+In addition, the minimum wage tables and the median income tables in the income imputation dialogs have been updated for 2019.

 MarginSoft was founded by Craig Ross, a family law attorney from Ann Arbor, Michigan, who has reviewed a myriad of child support and alimony cases over the last 30 years.
 His alimony/maintenance theories are incorporated into our Support Series of programs.
 Programming and product support are provided by Roger Ross of Pioneer, California.
 You can use the Feedback link on this site to contact us by email.